MIT-LAE/TASOPT.jl/docs/src/aero/drag.md

 # Drag

-The key drag contributions are assumed to come from the fuselage, wing and tail surfaces, and the lift-induced drag calculated at the Trefftz plane.
+The key drag contributions are assumed to come from the fuselage, wing, and tail surfaces, and the lift-induced drag calculated at the Trefftz plane.
 Wave drag is not explicitly modelled.

 ## [Axisymmetric fuselage drag](@id axi)